 (n) “Review board” means the adult public guardianship review board.

-(o) “Secretary” means the Secretary of Human Resources.
+(o) “Secretary” means the Secretary of Human Services.

 (p) “Self-neglect” means the inability of a vulnerable adult to provide the vulnerable adult with the services:

 (1) that are necessary for the vulnerable adult’s physical and mental health; and

 (2) the absence of which impairs or threatens the vulnerable adult’s well-being.